Municipal Election Candidates

 • A Canadian citizen and at least 18 years old

-• A resident OR a property owner or tenant OR the spouse of an owner or tenant in the municipality
+• A resident OR a property owner or tenant OR the spouse of an owner or tenant in the City of Dryden

 • A Canadian citizen and at least 18 years old